biopython/biopython.github.io/wiki/SeqIO.md

 provided so that you shouldn't need to re-write your code if you change the input file format.

+For writing records to a file there is a single helper function:

+-   Sequences2File, takes records and filename

+For sequential files, it may be possible to write the records to file one by one.
+You will have to use the appropriate format writer object directly for that.

 Examples using the Helper Functions
 -----------------------------------